Home

 The attached video shows how we use to dance foxtrot.

-Strictly speaking swing is not just one dance, in this context it is used as a joint expression for jive, Lindy Hop (jitterbug) and Boogie Woogie.
+Swing is not just one dance, in this context it is used as a joint expression for jive, Lindy Hop (jitterbug) and Boogie Woogie.

 We feel that rock'n roll music from the 50's at a high pace does the jive dance most justice - the fitness might be stretched.